-One of the biggest mistakes people make that derails them from success when trying to transition to the Paleo diet is that they listen to too many voices at the same time.
-As you know, there are thousands of different opinions about what constitutes a healthy diet, most of which are filled with lies, half-truths and misinformation and result in degradation of mental and physical health.
+One of the biggest mistakes people make that derails them from success when trying to transition to a low-carb Paleo diet is that they listen to too many voices at the same time.
+As you know, there are thousands of different opinions about what constitutes a healthy diet, most of which are filled with lies, half-truths, and misinformation and result in the degradation of mental and physical health.

 Wading through this convoluted maze to actually find the truth is kind of like sailing the open seas without a compass and leaves many people confused and disoriented.
 They become incapable of moving in any direction or they sail all over the place without really getting anywhere.

 When they first begin to change their diet, they struggle as they start to go through the natural and inevitable withdrawal and adjustment process, and then they think they must be doing something wrong or need to do something different.
 So, then they start visiting other websites, researching other fields of thought, getting advice from people with a different approach, and end up guided down the wrong path.

 I hear from clients all the time that tell me something like this, “I was on the Paleo diet for a while and I felt the best I’ve ever felt, then so and so told me that I shouldn’t be eating meat and fat because ….. so I started eating grains again and now I feel horrible again.

 In order to stay on track, you must shut out all the other voices and remain focused on one path at a time.
 You can’t be visiting websites, reading books, attending seminars, and talking with people about vegetarian diets, raw food diets, macrobiotic diets, low-fat diets, all fruit diets, etc., because each of them will take you down a different path that sabotages your current path.